The Carlisle Lab at UD

 Dr. Carlisle joined the University of Delaware in 2018 as Assistant Professor of Fisheries Ecology.
 His research focuses on how the abiotic and biotic environment and organismal biology interact to influence the behavior, distribution and ecology of species, and how these interactions impact their population dynamics, life history strategies, and ecosystem roles.
 He uses a variety of approaches and technologies, such as stable isotope analysis and biologging, combined in new ways to provide unique insights into marine species.

 Dr. Carlisle is a graduate of Stanford University (Ph.D.), Moss Landing Marine Laboratories (M.S.), and Princeton University (A.B.).
-He is a member of the IUCN Shark Specialist Group and serves on the board of directors of the American Elasmobranch Society.
+He is a member of the IUCN Shark Specialist Group and is an active member of the American Elasmobranch Society (AES) and American Fisheries Society (AFS). |

-Jarius Bradley, M.S.
+Bethany Brodbeck, M.S.
 Student

 Scott Goldberg, Ph.D.
 Student